ytyeoh/event/README.md

 ## registration
 ### fee
 1. RM10 for member
 2. RM30 for non member
+All fee will go to PCCC YES account.
 ### form
 Google form prepare by pccc yes secretary.